-Shellye Archambeau is the former CEO of MetricStream, a company she led through a dramatic and little-known turnaround.
-She first joined the troubled company Zaplet, when it was months from bankruptcy and led it through a business pivot, a merger with MetricStream, and its ultimate rise to a company which now boasts 1200 employees and a valuation in the hundreds of millions.
+Shellye Archambeau is the former CEO of MetricStream.
+She first joined the troubled company Zaplet, when it was months from bankruptcy and led it through a business pivot, and a merger with MetricStream.
 She previously spent 15 years at IBM, ultimately leading IBM’s Asia-Pacific business for the public sector.
-Shellye’s the Board Director of Verizon, Nordstrom and several other public companies.
+Archambeau is on the Board of Directors of Verizon, Nordstrom, and more.

 “There aren’t a lot of people who look like me that have built and led successful companies in Silicon Valley.
 And I want others to see that it’s possible.”

 That’s the situation Liv Boeree found herself in back in 2005.
 It was a once in a lifetime experience.

 LIV BOEREE: For me as a jobless graduate with absolutely no money, it was just like, “I can’t believe I might be about to win this.”

 HOFFMAN: Up for grabs: almost $200,000.
 But this wasn’t the only source of pressure.
 Because Liv was a contestant on a poker-themed reality TV show.
 She was one of the card-playing novices who were put through a training bootcamp, tutored by some of the world’s greatest players – all in front of a camera crew.